West Kelowna Warriors owner reinstates fired head coach - Lake Country Calendar

 In his statement, Dobranski said in it was apparent Grimwood, in his short time with the team, had a “profound” impact on the players.

-“In my search to fill the big shoes of (former head coach Rylan) Ferster, I neglected to realize Mr. Ferster, in his final act before leaving, not only did he assemble an incredible group of young men, he placed the best person for the job right in front of me,” said Dobranski.
+“In my search to fill the big shoes of (former head coach Rylan) Ferster, I neglected to realize Mr. Ferster, in his final act before leaving, not only …assembled an incredible group of young men, he placed the best person for the job right in front of me,” said Dobranski.

-Grimwood was originally hired by the team as an assistant to Ferster, who lead the team to the national junior A hockey championship in 2016.
+Grimwood was originally hired by the team as an assistant to Ferster, who led the team to the national junior A hockey championship in 2016.

 Dobranski praised the players for standing up for their coach when Grimwood was let go Monday.